Millennials are pushing today’s retailers to fully embrace a notion that was first established at least 50 years ago: corporate social responsibility.

 Milk makeup recently announced their makeup and skincare products are now 100 percent vegan.
 Their messaging explains why the company made the change and explains the difference between vegan and cruelty-free terminology used in the cosmetics and skincare industries.
 Milk puts forth a powerful brand message about the things they care about: animal welfare, customer satisfaction and transparency—very important in a product category where vegan and cruelty-free attributes are table stakes.

-Changing a product or adding a new product line to introduce a shift in values is one of the easiest ways to signal you’re ready to begin a values dialogue with your audience.
+Changing a product or adding a new product line to introduce a shift in values is one of the easiest ways to signal you’re ready to begin a values dialogue with your audience, and show the social impact of ecommerce.
 It’s lower risk than personnel changes and when done well, can provide your company with a wealth of advertising and social media content.

 Be the change you want to see